MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

     - Buffer size: minimum 1 MB, we can set a higher number
 - We can load data into AWS destinations (S3, Redshift - COPY through S3, OpenSearch), into 3rd party destinations (such as Splunk, Datadog, New Relic, MongoDB, etc.) or into a custom destination using a HTTP Endpoint
 - Offers automatic scaling
-- Offers data transformation ability through AWS Lambda (ex: CSV => JSON)
+- Offers data transformation ability through AWS Lambda (eg. CSV => JSON)
 - Supports compression when target is S3 (GZIP, ZIP and SNAPPY)
 - We pay for the amount of data going through Firehose
 - Data is written in batches to the destinations